Who we are

-You can read more about our history and our achievements in our first 15 years of operation here (PDF).
+You can read more about our history and our achievements in our first years of operation in our 15 year report.
+(PDF).

-As of January 2015, other indicators of the impact we are having include:
+Some indicators (as at October 2022) of the impact we are having include:

 (We recognise that many of the items listed above are outputs, not impacts.
 Like many for-purpose organisations, we're still working on finding the best ways to more meaningfully and reliably assess and measure these difficult but important concepts.)

 The other way that we know what we are doing is working is that people tell us so.
 In fact, one of the joys of working at Our Community is the amazing amount of great feedback we get about our written materials, websites, tools, conferences and events.